2011JavaReact/jwilsonProject0/README.md

 > /inventorytracker/{endpoint}/{options}

 ## /product Endpoint
 This endpoint handles all operations dealing with products.
+Users must be logged in to access this endpoint.
 ### GET /product
 Get all products in the database as an array.
 Example output below:
 ```json